RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

+Next, we can use this information and graph these locations to get a visual representation of the data.
+You can do this two ways, you can assign your query to a variable and putting the variable in the call to create a chart.
-Now, let's graph these locations.
-The easiest way to do this is to plug the query right into the call to create a Chart rather than assigning it to a variable first.
+Or, you can simply put the query right into the call to create a Chart.

 .. code:: python3